News | Thursday, 14th May 2015

 Scientific consultant role for National Geographic

-Prof Martyn Amos, of the School of Computing, Mathematics and Digital Technology, served as the scientific consultant to ‘Danger Decoded’, a show analysing a series of shocking real-life disasters.
+Prof Martyn Amos, of the Department of Computing and Mathematics, served as the scientific consultant to ‘Danger Decoded’, a show analysing a series of shocking real-life disasters.

 The programme will be aired in more than 170 countries on the prestigious National Geographic Channel.